-Rose hips (Rosa canina) are the fruit of the rose plant.
-Rose hips are a good source of vitamin C and bioactive, antioxidant substances like carotenoids, alpha lionleic acid and lauric acid.
-The essential fatty acid, alpha lionleic acid, has been shown to have anti-inflammatory effects.
+Rosehips (Rosa canina) are the fruit of the rose plant.
+Rose hips are a good source of vitamin C and bioactive, antioxidant substances like carotenoids, alpha-linoleic acid, and lauric acid.
+The essential fatty acid, alpha-linoleic acid, has been shown to have anti-inflammatory effects.
 In theory, this could improve skin health.

 The vitamin C in rose hips can help us make collagen so it's a logical choice for a skin supplement.
 I can't tell how much vitamin C is in Halo Kiwi.

-Research indicates bromelain can reduce (cycoloxygenase) COX, an enzyme linked to inflammation and other things.
+Research indicates bromelain can reduce (cyclooxygenase) COX, an enzyme-linked to inflammation and other things.
 There is some evidence rose hips might reduce COX too.
-In theory both bromelain and rose hips might work better together at reducing inflammation.
-This is somewhat similar to how some anti-inflammatry drugs (COX2 inhibitors) work.
+In theory, both bromelain and rose hips might work better together at reducing inflammation.
+This is somewhat similar to how some anti-inflammatory drugs (COX2 inhibitors) work.

 Trivia: I did my MS thesis on cyclooxygenase (COX) and exercise.

 Bromelain might also modulate the immune system too.
 This could further reduce inflammation and in theory, acne and rosacea.